Faculty, coaches at state-owned universities vote to authorize strike

 "Hopefully, they will realize faculty want to teach," he said.

 Debra Erdley is a staff writerfor Trib Total Media.
-She can be reached at 412-320-7996 or email@example.com.There are currently no comments for this story.
+She can be reached at 412-320-7996 or firstname.lastname@example.org.